DHEPLab/DHEP-Project-Template/README.md

 Once the project is cloned to your computer, you need to rename the following files with your own names:

 - `DHEP-Project-Template.Rproj`, changing `DHEP-Project-Template` to your repository name
-- `notebook-template.qmd`, changing `notebook-template` to the notebook name that you would like for the project's first notebook.
+- `sandbox/Notebook-template.qmd`, changing `Notebook-template` to the notebook name that you would like for the project's first notebook.

 ### Local package installation